We have specialised in energy efficient building since about 1996.

 In 2017 we built the shell of Old Holloway Cottage for self builder Juraj Mikurcik, which won the Small Projects category of the 2018 UK Passivhaus Trust Awards…(see ‘posts’….)

 Our core full time team of 8 to 9 people are direct employees with carpentry and general building skills.
 They have all been trained in Passivhaus building and are supported on site by Director/Manager Mike Whitfield.
 Most modern construction companies do not use direct employment, they tend to use subcontractors and ‘false self employed’ (zero hours contracts).
-We believe that employing people directly is the only way to ensure that we can offer a service with reliable people who are experienced in our specialism.
+We believe that employing people directly is the only way to ensure that we can offer a service with continuity and reliable people who are experienced in our specialism.
 It also gives them stability and allows them to apply for mortgages, rental agreements etc.

 Our specialised subcontractors- groundworkers, electricians, plumbers, plasterers, tilers and decorators- have worked with us for many years and are all familiar with our Passivhaus construction methods.